MaaAssistantArknights/maa-cli/README-EN.md

 For `Input` type, a prompt will be shown to ask user to input a value.
 If the default value is given, it will be used if user input empty value, otherwise it will re-prompt.
 For `Select` type, a prompt will be shown to ask user to select a value from alternatives (by index).
 If user input is not a valid index, it will re-prompt.
 To promote and input can be disabled by `--batch` option, which is useful for running tasks in Schedule.

-Example of config file can be found at [`config_examples` directory](./maa-cli/config_examples).
-Another example can be found at my [dotfiles](https://github.com/wangl-cc/dotfiles/tree/master/.config/maa).

 ### `MaaCore` related configurations

 The related configurations of `MaaCore` is located in `$MAA_CONFIG_DIR/asst.toml`.
 The current available configurations are: